mikister/to-do-vue-no-node/Design_Doc.md

 - **Lists**
 - **Tasks**

-Lists have the following structure:
+Lists have the following properties:

 - **sub-lists** _(other lists nested within)_
 - **tasks** _(tasks contained in a list)_